canonical/craft-parts/docs/base/python_plugin.rst

 appropriate to use.
 This depends on the tool and format in use.

-* The bases used by Rockcraft do not contain Python, so it will need to be supplied in ROCKs that use it.
+* The bases used by Rockcraft do not contain Python, so it will need to be supplied in rocks that use it.
 * Snaps that use strict confinement will use the version of Python in the base.
 Snaps that use classic confinement will use the host system's Python.